AstarNetwork/astar-docs/docs/builder-guides/from- zero-to-ink-hero/dex/uniswap-v2-dex-in-ink.md

 - To have knowledge about AMM & [Uniswap V2 implementation](https://docs.uniswap.org/contracts/v2/overview) (as this tutorial will focus on implementation).

 ## What will we do?

-in this tutorial we will implement in ink! the follow contracts from the Solidity implementation of Uniswap V2 Core
+In this tutorial we will implement in ink! the follow contracts from the Solidity implementation of Uniswap V2 Core
 - [Pair](https://github.com/Uniswap/v2-core/blob/master/contracts/UniswapV2Pair.sol)
 - [Factory](https://github.com/Uniswap/v2-core/blob/master/contracts/UniswapV2Factory.sol)